eoinsheehan/blog/draft/design-patterns.md

 - keyword arguments may be passed in any order and there is a description of parameters with the sender as well as the receiver (where the method is defined)

 ## Single Responsibility ( "S" in SOLID )
-A class should be cohesive in that everything the class does should be highly related to its purpose
+A class should be cohesive in that everything the class does should be highly related to its purpose.
-- Methods, like classes, should have a single responsibility. by keeping single responsibility with methods will assist when the time comes to make a new class.
+Methods, like classes, should have a single responsibility. by keeping single responsibility with methods will assist when the time comes to make a new class.
 There is a link between single responsibility and dependencies.
 By virtue of the fact that classes have a single responsibility they will have to communicate with each other.